olyjosh/ng-mouse-sprite/README.md

     also include this as dependency in your app

-        ```javascript
         angular.module('app', ['ngMouseSprite'])
-        ```

     then you can use this on a canvas as follow

 ###1. to just animate Sprite
-    ```html
         <div>
             <canvas nga-sprite nga-img-src="/img/prite-animation.png"></canvas>
         </div>
-     ```

 ###2. to animating sprite on mouse movement over the canvas
-        ```html
         <div>
             <canvas nga-sprite nga-img-src="/img/sprite-animation.png"></canvas>
         </div>
-        ```

 ###optional attributes for configurations are
-    ```
-        `nga-img-src`     // This is the sprite image source.
-Check how to create a sprite here
-        `nga-frame-width`     The width of the frame, default is 100.
+        +`nga-img-src`     // This is the sprite image source.
+Check how to create a sprite here +`nga-frame-width`     The width of the frame, default is 100.
-        `nga-frame-height`    The height of the frame, default is 100.
+        +`nga-frame-height`    The height of the frame, default is 100.
 It is advisable to make this to be the same height as image height
-        `nga-img-height`      This is the sprite image height.
+        +`nga-img-height`      This is the sprite image height.
 Default is 100.
-        `nga-img-width`       This is the sprite image width.
+        +`nga-img-width`       This is the sprite image width.
 Default is 1000.
-        `ngaNoOfFrame`        This is the number of frame in a sprite sheet.
+        +`ngaNoOfFrame`        This is the number of frame in a sprite sheet.
 You can specify a less frame than images you have to cut the frames short.
 This is calculated by default as floor function of nga-img-width/nga-frame-width
-        `ngaFramesDelay`      This is the delay in between frames.
+        +`ngaFramesDelay`      This is the delay in between frames.
 The lesser the delay, the faster the frames animations.
 The default is 3
-    ```

 ### Sample usage with options
-        ```html
         <canvas nga-mouse-sprite=""
             nga-img-src="/img/sprite-animation.png"
             nga-frame-width="100"